mystreamer/easytext/README.md

 ## EasyText
 ### An exercise in gRPC

-This is a simple project where I aim to learn the foundations of writing a gRPC API (with a machine learning implementation).
+This is a simple project where I aim to learn the fundamentals of writing a gRPC API.

 Running the RPC Server: